configcat/docs/website/docs/sdk-reference/kotlin.md

 | `cacheRefreshInterval`   | Cache TTL.                   | `60.seconds` |

 ### Manual polling
 Manual polling gives you full control over when the `config.json` (with the setting values) is downloaded.
 ConfigCat SDK will not update them automatically.
-Calling `refresh()` is your application's responsibility.
+Calling `forceRefresh()` is your application's responsibility.
 ```kotlin
 val client = ConfigCatClient("#YOUR-SDK-KEY#") {
     pollingMode = manualPoll()